-5. MUSIC HOMEWORK AND STATIONERY

-- All music students are to purchase stationery as communicated at the start of the year. - All books/files must be covered and labelled. - Parents are to sign the homework books.

-6. CHOIR

-- Union Preparatory School offers Junior choir for Grade 2 learners and Senior Choir for Grade 3 & 4. - Choir practice takes place after school as per extramural timetable. - Pupils sign up at the start of the year and are committed for the full duration of the year. - Pupils may not miss a practice or performance unless excused by the teacher responsible.
-This should take the form of a note from the parent.

-7. TEACHING MATERIAL

-All music books must be bought by the parents.
+- 5. MUSIC HOMEWORK AND STATIONERY - All music students are to purchase stationery as communicated at the start of the year. - All books/files must be covered and labelled. - Parents are to sign the homework books. - 6.
+CHOIR - Union Preparatory School offers Junior choir for Grade 2 learners and Senior Choir for Grade 3 & 4. - Choir practice takes place after school as per extramural timetable. - Pupils sign up at the start of the year and are committed for the full duration of the year. - Pupils may not miss a practice or performance unless excused by the teacher responsible.
+This should take the form of a note from the parent. - 7.
+TEACHING MATERIAL - All music books must be bought by the parents.
 Parents are responsible for ordering, purchasing and paying the service provider.
 Copyright laws do not allow pupils to use photocopies.
 Copies of the documents pertaining to copyright, stating the legal implications, can be provided on request.
 The school can be fined if this law is not adhered to.

-SIGNED AT ON THIS DAY OF
+SIGNED AT Graaff Reinet ON THIS 1 DAY OF 2025

-20

-Governing body Chair Principal